What is functional abdominal pain?

 Who is at risk of developing this condition?

 We don’t know, though researchers believe that stress and anxiety may play a role in some — but not all — cases.
 Family history may also be a factor in some cases.
-Infections in the gastrointestinal tract also can cause chronic abdominal pain long after the infection has resolved.
+Infections in the gastrointestinal tract with bacteria or viruses also can cause chronic abdominal pain, long after the infection has passed.

 Why is functional abdominal pain a concern?

-For some children, the pain can be so frequent or intense that it can prevent them from participating in normal activities.
-If not addressed early, that can lead to pain-associated disability, a condition in which the pain is so severe and frequent that it can be extremely debilitating and negatively affect a child’s quality of life.
+For some children, the pain can be so frequent or intense that it can prevent them from participating in normal activities or attending school.
+If not addressed early, it can lead to pain-associated disability, a condition in which the pain is so severe and frequent that it interferes with the child’s daily life and activities.
+It can negatively impact a child’s quality of life.

 How is functional abdominal pain diagnosed/evaluated?